syntevo/docs/src/SmartGit/Manual/GUI/Branch/index.md

 # Working with Branches in SmartGit

-Branches are an essential part of git, allowing you to conceptually track and manage changes to your repository.
+Branches are an essential part of Git, allowing you to conceptually track and manage changes to your repository.
 SmartGit's UI exposes all common branch actions intuitively through views on the user interface.

-**Contents:**
+## Contents

 Please choose from one of the following topics: